 During this pandemic, people across all nations, Native and non-Native, are dealing with escalating rates of suicidal ideation and completion.
 Suicidal thoughts stem from several sources.
-Depression is a significant source, but substance abuse, physical abuse, divorce, and high amounts of stress can contribute to thoughts of self harm.
-When you are in a lot of pain, fixating on suicide can seem like the best solution to all of your problems—but that’s not true.
+Depression is a significant source, but substance abuse, physical abuse, divorce, and high amounts of stress can contribute to thoughts of self-harm.
+When a person is in pain, fixating on suicide feels like the best solution—but that’s not true.
 Suicide is not the answer.